 \subsection{KOTO data-taking modes and their interpretation}

-While operation in the beam-dump mode can potentially allow a direct search for particles beyond the SM in a background-clean environment, the majority of the data is collected in the Kaon mode, with the main aim to measure the extremely rare $K_L\to\pi^0\nu\bar{\nu}$ decay.
+While operation in the beam dump mode can potentially allow a direct search for particles beyond the SM in a background-clean environment, the majority of the data are collected in the kaon mode, with the main aim to measure the extremely rare $K_L\to\pi^0\nu\bar{\nu}$ decay.